Law on Nationality

 Provisions for foreigners living in Germany

-Since 28 August 2007, nationals of EU member states and Switzerland who are naturalised in Germany have been allowed to hold multiple nationalities.
+Since 28 August 2007, nationals of EU member states and Switzerland who are naturalised in Germany have been allowed to hold multiple nationality.
 Whether the laws of the applicant’s country of origin also permit multiple nationality must be clarified in advance.

-The text of the law, as well as statistics on the foreign population in Germany, can be found on the website of the Federal Government Commissioner for Migration, Refugees and Integration.
+The text of the law, as well as statistics on the non-German population in Germany, can be found on the website of the Federal Government Commissioner for Migration, Refugees and Integration.
 Further details concerning nationality law are available on the website of the Federal Ministry of the Interior, the government agency responsible for legislative reforms in the field.

 Provisions for Germans abroad

-Since 1 January 2000 it has however been easier for Germans who acquire a foreign nationality to retain their German nationality.
+However, since 1 January 2000 it has been easier for Germans who acquire a foreign nationality to retain their German nationality.
 Pursuant to section 25 (2) of the Nationality Act, both public and private interests must be weighed up when deciding whether to allow someone to keep their German nationality.
 In the case of Germans living abroad, a key factor to be considered is whether they still have ties with Germany, such as close relatives or property in the country.
 Please note that permission to retain German nationality must be obtained before acquiring the new nationality.

-Since 28 August 2007, Germans acquiring the nationality of another EU member state or Switzerland no longer automatically lose their German nationality.
-Nor are they required to obtain permission to retain their nationality.
+Since 28 August 2007, Germans acquiring the nationality of another EU member state or Switzerland no longer automatically lose their German nationality, nor are they required to obtain permission to retain their nationality.

-German nationals who voluntarily enter the forces or comparable armed groups of a state of which they are also a national without the consent of the relevant German authorities automatically lose their German nationality.
-However, since 6 July 2011, this rule no longer applies to persons who voluntarily serve in the forces of an EU member state, a NATO member state, an EFTA country or Australia, New Zealand, Israel or the Republic of Korea.
+German nationals who voluntarily enter the armed forces or comparable armed groups of a state of which they are also a national without the consent of the relevant German authorities automatically lose their German nationality.
+However, since 6 July 2011, this rule no longer applies to persons who voluntarily serve in the armed forces of an EU member state, a NATO member state, an EFTA country or Australia, New Zealand, Israel or the Republic of Korea.

 - List of the websites of the German Missions abroad, in alphabetical order of the different countries: